What's this review about?

 What is the process now submissions are closed?

-People who asked to speak to their submission to a panel of group representatives will get their opportunity on Friday 14 November.
+People who asked to speak to their submission to a panel of group representatives had that opportunity on Friday 14 November.
 This will take place in the Huia Room on Level 2 of Te Ao Nui at 17 Victoria Avenue, Palmerston North.

 Click/tap here to learn more about this process.
 You'll also be able to read the submissions we received on the group plan.